gxespino/gxespino.github.io/_posts/2015-07-30-compacting-pesky-nils.markdown

 last = "Forgetfull"

 full_name = [first, middle, last].compact.join(" ")
-=> "Forgetfull"
+#=> "Forgetfull"
 {% endhighlight %}

-At the end of the day it's best to assume any value could potentially be nil - so it's best to code in ways that prevents nil (either through coercion or removal) or risk that pesky `NoMethodError`.
+At the end of the day it's best to assume any value could potentially be nil - so it's best to code in ways that prevents nil (either through coercion or removal) or risk unexepected results or worse, that pesky `NoMethodError`.